manjotmb20/Rdatasets/doc/Stat2Data/rst/Jurors.rst

 and these individuals are sent a summons to appear for jury duty.
 One of the most difficult aspects of Tom's job is to get those registered voters who receive a summons to actually appear at the courthouse for jury duty.
-This cataset contains the 1998 and 2000 data for the percentages of individuals who reported for jury duty after receiving a summons.
+This dataset contains the 1998 and 2000 data for the percentages of individuals who reported for jury duty after receiving a summons.
 The reporting dates vary slightly from year to year, so they are coded sequentially from 1, the first group to report in January, to